-It is slightly different from any other National Trust property as you can sit and relax, read the papers, make a brew and generally imagine you live there.
+Allan Bank is slightly different from any other National Trust property as you can sit and relax, read the papers, make a brew and generally imagine you live there.
 If that is not enough, the views and location are to die for.
-Well worth a visit anytime.

 During the 2021 pandemic, the team at Allan Bank have been tackling a longstanding woodworm problem.

 Woodworm has damaged the structural timbers in the cellar and ground floor.

 In addition, traditional lath and plaster has been used to re-build Coleridge’s bedroom ceiling.